Y-Code-2018/CNN/README.md

 # CNN
-Things about CNN_tensorflow ：study,practice ,projection.
+Things about CNN_tensorflow ：study,practice ,project.
 Study:1.Some Knowledge with Code
-Practice:1.A simple application with CNN Projection:1.My project2.Other project.
+Practice:1.A simple application with CNN
+Project:1.My project2.Other project.